newaetech/phywhispererusb/docs/installing.rst

     python --version

-If this installs a version lower than 3.5, just download and manually install the Python interpreter from the `Python Software Foundation's website`_.
+If this installs a version lower than 3.5, just download and manually install the Python interpreter from the Python Software Foundation's website.
 If you download and install the python interpreter manually from the website it should be available on the bash terminal after installation as: